-Company's system of internal control, overseeing the Company's compliance and ethics program, and performing the other duties set forth in the Audit Committee Charter.
+The Audit Committee is responsible for selecting and retaining the independent registered public accounting firm, setting the independent registered public accounting firm's compensation, pre-approving all auditing and permitted non-audit services by the independent registered public accounting firm, reviewing with the independent registered public accounting firm the scope and results of the audit, reviewing the adequacy and effectiveness of the Company's system of internal control, overseeing the Company's compliance and ethics program, and performing the other duties set forth in the Audit Committee Charter.
 This charter is reviewed at least annually by the Audit Committee and the Board, and it is amended as deemed appropriate.

-All of the current and 2015 Audit Committee Members are independent as defined in NASDAQ Rule 5605.
-The Board has determined that Messrs.
-Lunger, Beecken and Brandt are Audit Committee Financial Experts under the rules and regulations of the SEC.
-The DENTSPLY International Inc. Audit Committee held ten meetings during 2015, six of which were telephone meetings.
+All of the current Audit Committee members are, and all of the 2016 Audit Committee members were, independent as defined in NASDAQ Rule 5605.
+Further, the Board has determined that the current Audit Committee members are, and the 2016 Audit Committee members were, Audit Committee Financial Experts under the rules and regulations of the SEC.
+The Audit Committee held eight meetings during 2016, five of which were telephonic meetings.

-Corporate Governance and Nominating Committee
+Governance Committee

-The Corporate Governance and Nominating Committee (the "Governance Committee") is responsible for identifying and recommending individuals as nominees to serve on the Board, reviewing and recommending Board policies and governance practices and appraising the performance of the Board, managing risks associated with the independence of the Board, potential conflicts of interest and overall corporate governance, and performing the other duties set forth in the Governance Committee Charter.
-All of the current and 2015 Governance Committee members are independent as defined in NASDAQ Rule 5605.
-The DENTSPLY International Inc. Governance Committee held five meetings during 2015.
+The Governance Committee is responsible for identifying and recommending individuals as nominees to serve on the Board, reviewing and recommending Board policies and governance practices and appraising the performance of the Board, managing risks associated with the independence of the Board, potential conflicts of interest and overall corporate governance, and performing the other duties set forth in the Governance Committee Charter.
+All of the current Governance Committee members are, and all of the 2016 Governance Committee members were, independent as defined in NASDAQ Rule 5605.
+The Governance Committee held five meetings during 2016, one of which was a telephonic meeting.
 It is the policy of the Governance Committee to consider any candidates for nomination to the Board who are recommended and submitted by stockholders in accordance with the Company's by-laws.
 No such candidates were submitted to the Company for consideration.
 The Governance Committee's policy is to evaluate any proposed candidates under the criteria utilized by the Governance Committee to evaluate all potential nominees, including, at a minimum, the following attributes:

-- · the proven ability and experience to bring informed, thoughtful and well-considered opinions to corporate management and the Board; - the competence, maturity and integrity to monitor and evaluate the Company's management, performance and policies; - the willingness and ability to devote the necessary time and effort required for service on the Board; - the capacity to provide additional strength, diversity of view and new perceptions to the Board and its activities; - the necessary measure of communication skills and self-confidence to ensure ease of participation in Board discussion; and - the experience of holding or having held a senior position with a significant business corporation or a position of senior leadership in an educational, medical, religious, or other non-profit institution or foundation of significance.
+- the proven ability and experience to bring informed, thoughtful and well-considered opinions to corporate management and the Board; - the competence, maturity and integrity to monitor and evaluate the Company's management, performance and policies; - the willingness and ability to devote the necessary time and effort required for service on the Board; - the capacity to provide additional strength, diversity of view and new perceptions to the Board and its activities; - the necessary measure of communication skills and self-confidence to ensure ease of participation in Board discussion; and - the experience of holding or having held a senior position with a significant business corporation or a position of senior leadership in an educational, medical, religious, or other non-profit institution or foundation of significance.